 If I am hard of hearing or deaf, do I have the right to services that will help me hear court proceedings?

 Yes.
 If you are deaf or hard of hearing, you have the right to “effective communication” so you can participate in court proceedings or access other court programs or services.

 What laws apply to courts in Ohio that require effective communication?

-Title II of the Americans with Disabilities Act protects individuals with a disability, including people who are deaf or hard of hearing, who participate in court activities at either the local or the state level.
+Title II of the Americans with Disabilities Act and Section 504 of the Rehabilitation Act protect individuals with a disability, including people who are deaf or hard of hearing, who participate in court activities at either the local or the state level.
 This may include parties, witnesses, jurors, attorneys, spectators and victims.
 Federal courts are not covered by the Americans with Disabilities Act, but federal court policy requires federal courts to “provide reasonable accommodations to persons with communications disabilities.”
 Federal court policy only requires such accommodations for parties, attorneys and witnesses, although federal courts may choose to provide auxiliary aids or services to spectators.
 Finally, the Court Interpreters Act of 1978 applies to judicial proceedings in federal court, which includes all in-court criminal proceedings and any in-court civil proceeding brought by the U.S. government.

 What is "effective communication"?